Articles & Guides

 5. Hire someone to help manage paperwork

-For many patients and families facing cancer, an influx of confusing paperwork and bills quickly becomes difficult to manage.
+For many families coping when a parent has cancer, an influx of confusing paperwork and bills quickly becomes difficult to manage.

 “If you realize dad can’t possibly handle all of the bills and insurance information involved in treatment, and that you can’t either, you can hire someone to do it for you who is accustomed to handling that type of paperwork,” says Massie.
 “I often feel that this is a really good use of money.”